spruceUI/spruceOS-Installer/README.md

 spruceOS-Installer

-This is an all in one downloader, extracter, formater, installer for spruce!
+This is an all in one downloader, extracter, formater, installer for made for spruce!

-Hopefully it can be edited and be made to work for any othe CFW that requires files copied onto a fat32 sd card with little to no struggle.
+It can be edited easily and be made to work for any othe CFW that requires files copied onto a fat32 sd card with little to no struggle.

+Githuib actions are set up run run and create releases by branch.
+If you would like to use this program let us know and we can create a branch for you (or just add you to this repo directly).

+Please do not delete the spruce team from the authors section; instead add your name to the listing in addition.

 To Do:

-* Add a cancel button
-* Extract to pc, THEN copy to drive???

 ~~List supported devices to version description \& widem drop doen to accomodate the longer message~~ NVMD this will have to happen some other way

 * Clean up colors to match SPRUCE theme.
-* Fix the shown % for extraction + copying files (if we go this route).